Articles on: Forms & Assessments

 How do I send a Smart Form to a client?

-An email address for the recipient
+An email address recorded for the recipient

-An email address for the recipient
+An email address recorded for the recipient

-A mobile number for the recipient
+A mobile number recorded for the recipient

 SMS credits on your account